HL7/fhir-shorthand/input/pagecontent/sushi.md

 1. Introduce any desired customizations into the following files:
     * **Menus:** Edit _/build/input/include/menu.xml_
     * **List of pages and artifacts to be included in the IG:** Edit _/build/input/ImplementationGuide-{name}.json_.
 See [ImplementationGuide resource](https://www.hl7.org/fhir/implementationguide.html) for details.
-    * **Additional pages, images, other content:** Add files to _/build/input/resources_ directory, and link to menus or other pages.
+    * **Additional pages, images, other content:** Add your files to _/build/input/pagecontent_ directory, and link them to menus or other pages.
-    * **Version history:** _/build/package-list.json_
+    * **Version history:** Edit _/build/package-list.json_

+When you run SUSHI again, specify that the output should go to the  _/build/input/resources_ directory:

+`$ sushi . -o ./build/input/resources`

-When you run SUSHI again, and it does not find the _/ig-data_ directory, it will only populate the _/build/input/resources_ directory, leaving your customizations intact.
+When SUSHI does not find the _/ig-data_ directory, it will only populate the _/build/input/resources_ directory, leaving your customizations intact.

 > **Note:** After you introduce customizations, do **not** re-create the _/ig-data_ directory in the FSH tank, or SUSHI may overwrite the customizations you have introduced in _/build/input_.